Diversity and inclusion: best practices for companies

 - Martin Luther King Jr.

-We believe a comprehensive approach to inclusion is the gold standard.
+We believe a comprehensive approach to diversity and inclusion best practices is the gold standard.
 Anything less leads to inequity and continued fragmentation in the community.

 How does an inclusive workplace look like?